enel-gdh-educational/katacoda-scenarios/version-control/basics/step2.md

 "Think of the working directory as a sandbox, where you can try changes out before committing them to your staging area (index) and then to history."

-Finally, _work tree_ is a synonym for checkout folder.
+Finally, _working tree_ is a synonym for checkout folder.

 #### Staging area, again.